datacenter/nexus9000/nexusscripts/on-box/monitoring/Readme.txt

   Steps :

      a.
-Edit the nexus_automation.cfg configuration file with switch host details,slot/port details.
+Edit the nexus_automation.cfg configuration file with switch slot/port details.
+     b. execute the script (interface_monitor.py) with the command  "python filename"

   Note :